Starting in September 2016, SECPSD students will have the opportunity to enroll in Power Engineering 20L and Power Engineering 30L.

 - Complete a Power Engineering Student Application form available from your Career Counselor or Principal.

 - Two of your teachers must complete Teacher Recommendation forms for you that will accompany your application.
-Career Counsellors and Principals have these as well.
+Career Counselors and Principals have these as well.

-- Email your Application form and Teacher Recommendation forms to Dan Hardern - firstname.lastname@example.org
+- Email your Application form and Teacher Recommendation forms to Michael Graham.

 - Course tuition fees are due in by August 30th.